 I am happy to speak to your Area Manager direct although I work office hours (8 – 4pm).

 I welcome any thoughts you may have and I look forward to hearing from you in due course.

-Whilst I doubt that I will ever hear from this dealership ever again, it’s fair to say that they would have avoided this dialogue which is swallowing up a lot of time, money and resources now if only they had done the right thing from the outset.
+I never heard from this dealership or the Area Manager ever again.
+It’s fair to say that they would have avoided this dialogue which swallowed up a lot of time, money and resources if only they had done the right thing from the outset.
 Not only that, but they have lost a lifetime customer, repeat custom from me and from the buyer that far outweighs the cost of the panel that triggered this course of events.

 The worst thing you can do is to ignore a complaint from me because I will escalate it and blow the most trivial of matters in to a nuclear event with repercussions that spread far and wide.